Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 }
 ```
-28. Which sample components is the sample made of?
+27. Which sample component(s) is the sample made of??
 ```
 PREFIX exp: <https://purls.helmholtz-metadaten.de/prima/experiment#>